 By default, pfSense rewrites the source port on all outgoing packets.
 Many operating systems do a poor job of source port randomization, if they do it at all.
 This makes IP spoofing easier, and makes it possible to fingerprint hosts behind the firewall from their outbound traffic.
 Rewriting the source port eliminates these potential (but unlikely) security vulnerabilities.
+Source port randomization also allows NAT to overload connections properly when multiple local clients need to reach the same remote server IP address and port simultaneously.

 - Navigate to Firewall > NAT on the Outbound tab

-- Select Manual Outbound NAT rule generation (Advanced Outbound NAT (AON))
+- Select Hybrid Outbound NAT

 - Click Save